Cabinet of Tonga: Tuʻiʻonetoa Cabinet

-Pohiva Cabinet
+Pōhiva Cabinet

-The previous Cabinet results from the November 2014 general election. ʻAkilisi Pohiva, leader of the Democratic Party of the Friendly Islands and long-standing leader of the movement campaigning for democracy in Tonga, was elected Prime Minister by the new Parliament on 29 December.
+The previous Cabinet results from the November 2014 general election. ʻAkilisi Pōhiva, leader of the Democratic Party of the Friendly Islands and long-standing leader of the movement campaigning for democracy in Tonga, was elected Prime Minister by the new Parliament on 29 December.
 He was supported by fifteen of the seventeen People's Representatives: all ten MPs from his party, and five of the seven independent members.
 Conversely, all nine Nobles' Representatives voted for his rival, Samiu Vaipulu.
 Pohiva thus became the first commoner in Tonga to be elected Prime Minister by a predominantly elected Parliament.
 He appointed the following government on 30 December.
 Drawing from his majority in Parliament, all of his ministers are People's Representatives, with one exception.
 By law, the Ministry for Land must be entrusted to a Noble, and Pohiva thus invited incumbent minister Lord Maʻafu to retain that position.
 Pōhiva died on 12 September 2019 and Semisi Sika took over as acting prime minister.